wellcomecollection/github-deployments-buildkite-plugin/README.md

 ## Development

-The plugin is written in Typescript and compiled into binaries with https://github.com/vercel/pkg - when you push a tag, a GitHub action will create a release for you.
+The plugin is written in TypeScript and compiled into binaries with https://github.com/vercel/pkg - when you push a tag, a GitHub Action will create a release for you.

 ## Secrets module